-Annuity is an insurance product that features a predetermined periodic pay-out amount until the death of the annuitant in exchange for an immediate payment of a lump sum or a series of regular payments prior to the onset of the annuity.
-Annuity premium are recognised as income when received from policy holders, and payments to policy holders are recognised as an expense when due.
-Annuities are valued by actuaries using a discounted cash flow approach.
-The reserves are set equal to the present value of future annuity payments plus expenses, with allowance being made for any guaranteed periods as required by the terms of the contract.
-Annuities collected in a year are credited to the Gross Premium written and the portion that extends beyond one year is taken out via the unearned premium.
-The assets representing the annuities are invested in near-cash money market financial instruments with a tenor of 30 days on rolling basis and an interest spread using the interest rates available in the market.
+Annuity is an insurance product that features a predetermine deriodic pay-out amount until the death of the annuit antin exchange or an immediate payment of a lump sum or a series of regular payments prior to the onset of the annuity.
+Annuity premium are recognised as income when received from policy holders, and payment so policy holders are recognised as an expense when due.
+Annuities are valued by actuaries using a discounted ashflow approach.
+The reserves are set equal to the present value of future annuity payment splus expenses, with allowance being made for any guarantee deriods as required by the terms of the contract.
+Annuities collected in a year are credited to the Gross Premium written and the portion that extends beyond one year is taken out via the unear ned premium.
+The assets presenting the annuities are invested in near-cast money market financial instruments with a tenor of 30 days on rolling basis and an interest spreadusing the interest rates a validable in the market.

-The annuity is valued at year end by the Company's Actuary; O & A Hedge Actuarial Consulting (FRC/2016/NAS/00000015764). registered with the National Insurance Commission (NAICOM) and the Financial Reporting Council of Nigerian (FRC).
-Also a liability adequacy test is required by law to be performed on annuity fund to determine its sufficiency in meeting the contractual liabilities.
+The annuity is valued at year end by the Company'sActuary; O & A Hedge Actuarial Consulting (FRC/2016/NAS/0000015764). registeredwith the National InsuranceCommission(NAICOM) and the Financial ReportingCouncil of Nigerian (FRC).
+Also a liability adequacytestis requiredby law to be performed on annuity fund to determine the sufficiency in meeting the contractual iabilities.
 Some of the assumptions being considered in valuing the annuity fund at the year end are:

-(a) a 10 year guaranteed minimum annuity payment

-(b) a valuation interest determined by a long term FGN bond yield

-(c) a maintenance expenses and the mortality rates.
+- (a) a 10 year guaranteed minimum annuity payment - (b) a valuation interest determined by a long term FGN bond yield - (c) a maintenance expenses and the mortality rates.

-The change in liability for annuity and other insurance contract liabilities are recorded in the statement of profit or loss as a movement in life fund.
+The changein liability for annuity and other insurance contractliabilities are recorded in the statement of profit or loss as a movement in life fund.

-The Company only enters into insurance contracts.
-Therefore, its insurance contract liabilities represent the Company's liability to the policy holders.
+The Companyonly entersinto insuranceontracts.
+Therefore its insuranceontractiabilities represent he Company'diability to the policy holders.
 It comprises the unearned premium, unexpired risk, outstanding claims and the incurred but not reported claims.
 At the end of each accounting period, this liability is reflected as determined by the actuarial valuation report.